turbot/steampipe-mod-gitlab-insights/dashboards/project/docs/project_report_visibility.md

 This report answers the following questions:

-- Whhich projects are in each visibility group (public/private/internal)?
+- Which projects are in each visibility classification (public/private/internal)?